 #1: Popout Page — The Portfolio That Requires Zero Maintenance

 If you've been using WordPress for a portfolio, you know the drill: update WordPress, update themes, update plugins, hope nothing breaks, fix what does.
 Popout Page eliminates all of this.
+Whether your work lives on GitHub, Behance, Dribbble, or LinkedIn, Popout Page lets you showcase it without becoming a part-time sysadmin.
 You focus on your work; the platform handles everything else.

 Why Popout Page Beats WordPress for Portfolios